buozyte/biased-idrs/README.md

 ## Usage

+To train models and certify or test smoothed models use the accordingly named scripts.
+Further, notes on the training and certification can be found below.

+Notes:
-Note that in general the implementation for the biased IDRS approach can be used instead of the implementation of the approaches by either not providing any functions or only a function for the variance.
+- In general the implementation for the biased IDRS approach can be used instead of the implementation of the approaches by either not providing any functions or only a function for the variance.
+- By setting the `biased` parameter to `True`, the biased IDRS scheme is used with the chosen function for the bias and variance.
+If no bias function is provided, the bias is set to 0.
+If no variance function is provided, the variance is so to the constant `base sigma`.
+- Currently, the dynamic choice of the bias and variance function is only available for the biased IDRS method, not the non-biased one, as it can be translated to the biased scheme (by not providing a bias function).

 ### Adding new functions for the variance and bias

-TODO: "dynamically" change the function used to compute the variance and bias for the noise used on the training data.
+_TODO_: "dynamically" change the function used to compute the variance and bias for the noise used on the training data.

 1. Add the function in the according file in the `input_dependent_functions` directory and add its name to the list of allowed functions, which can be found on the top of each file.